patelumang98242/apanacollage-demo/README.md

 # apanacollage-demo
 This is my first Git Repository.
 <br>
-my names is umang patel ssvsd
+my names is umang patel